gitbucket-plugins/gitbucket-explorer-plugin/README.md

 Download
 ---

-You can download the JAR file from the [Release](https://github.com/gitbucket-plugins/gitbucket-explorer-plugin/releases).
+You can download the JAR file from the [plugin registry](https://plugins.gitbucket-community.org/releases/gitbucket-explorer-plugin).

 Installation
 ---